ling1726/waecm_webapp/README.md

 A post request that is successfully authenticated to the above address will return a valid JWT token

+The JWT token must be sent as an authorization header **with the JWT prefix and NOT the Bearer prefix** with requests to protected routes
+> {Authorization: JWT xxxxxxxxxxxxxxxxx}
 ### Frontend
 The frontend is a ReactJS client using Redux architecture.
 Styling is handled by the materialize library.
 Source code can be found under ``/static/src`` and production bundled files under ``/static/prod``